 A summary of the ITAAC hearing process is available.
 Detailed information on the ITAAC hearing process can be found in the July 1, 2016 "Final Procedures for Conducting Hearings on Conformance With the Acceptance Criteria in Combined Licenses," (81 FR 43266).

 Transition from Construction to Operating Reactor

 Upon successful completion of all ITAAC, 10 CFR 52.99(c)(4) requires the licensee to submit an All ITAAC Complete notification to the NRC.
-Once the NRC staff has verified that all ITAAC acceptance criteria are met, it will recommend that the Commission find under 10 CFR 52.103(g) that all acceptance criteria are met.
+If the NRC staff verifies that all ITAAC acceptance criteria are met, it will find under 10 CFR 52.103(g) that all acceptance criteria are met.
 The licensee cannot operate the facility until this finding has been made.
-In the event that a hearing request on the ITAAC has been granted, interim operation may be authorized under 10 CFR 52.103(c) if the Commission determines that there is reasonable assurance of adequate protection of the public health and safety during the interim period.
+In the event that a hearing request on the ITAAC has been granted, interim operation during the pendency of the hearing may be authorized under 10 CFR 52.103(c) if the Commission determines that there is reasonable assurance of adequate protection of the public health and safety during the interim period.

 Plant-Specific ITAAC Information

 Plant specific information for each unit under construction, including additional information related to ITAAC closure and related inspection activities, can be found at the following links: Vogtle Unit 3 and Vogtle Unit 4.

 Page Last Reviewed/Updated Wednesday, March 24, 2021